-Coffee grounds in the garden?
+What to do with Coffee grounds?
+Put coffee grounds in the garden?
 Does adding used grounds from your morning coffee to your garden soil help or hurt?

 Have you noticed down at your favorite coffee house, bags of used coffee (Starbucks has them)?
-Have you heard of composting with coffee grounds?
-How about using them as fertilizer… is it a good idea?
+Have you tried putting coffee grounds in compost?
+How about using coffee grounds as fertilizer… is it a good idea?

 Don’t even think of throwing away those used grounds of java!
 They are just as valuable as the coffee you made from them.
-Below are 7 ways to use coffee grounds in the garden.
+Below are 7 uses for coffee ground in the garden.

 #1 – Coffee Grounds As Ground Mulch